 Two veteran intelligence analysts, Itai Brun and Itai Shapira, say that both concepts proved ineffective.
 The Shiite axis made some gains, but sustained severe damage.
 Meanwhile, the IDF hit Hezbollah hard but failed to secure a decisive victory.

-A paper authored by Brun and Shapira at the Institute for National Security Studies says that both sides reassessed their assumptions.
+A strategic paper authored by Brun and Shapira at the Institute for National Security Studies in 2020 says that both sides reassessed their assumptions.
 The Shiite axis concluded that avoiding defeat was not enough.
 Israel realized that it cannot solely rely on its existing firepower.

-The modified Shiite approach is more aggressive and reflects a fundamental shift, the paper says.
+The modified Shiite approach is more aggressive and reflects a fundamental shift, says the paper, which remains highly relevant.
 Notably, Israel’s enemies no longer seek to achieve “victory by non-defeat.”
 Instead, they now aim to inflict heavy damage on Israel’s strategic infrastructure, military assets and civilian population.

 Meanwhile, Israel’s war planners also drew some conclusions.
 This prompted the IDF to acquire more lethal capabilities based on pinpoint intelligence and more powerful weapons.
 In parallel, the army worked to upgrade its ability to carry out decisive ground maneuvers in enemy territory.